 In the first part of this series, we discussed the essential principles of treating internal code as a product.
 Let’s look at how we can bring those principles to life.

-Measure, Iterate, and Evangelize
+Evangelize, Measure, and Iterate

 A New Way of Thinking